 Securing Furniture

 Furniture of all sizes poses a particular danger to young children, many of whom love to climb.
 My daughter is a climber, so I have been extra vigilant about securing tip-able furniture to the wall.
-Any piece of furniture in my home than can tip has been properly secured using furniture anchors, screws, or zip ties.
+Any piece of furniture in my home that can tip has been properly secured using furniture anchors, screws, or zip ties.
 For example, the changing table in the nursery is secured to the wall using adjustable wall anchors.
-The plastic shelves in the playroom came with anchors that screw into the wall.
-The set of bookshelves in my backroom has been anchors to each other and then screwed into the wall.
+The plastic shelves in the playroom came with anchors that screwed into the wall.
+The set of bookshelves in my backroom has been anchored to each other and then screwed into the wall.
 I even zip tied a small metal shelf to the larger built-in bookshelf in my living room.

-As for the rest of the furniture in my home, I have personally climbed and bounced on each piece to make sure that nothing will tip under the weight of my children.
-For example, I opened the drawers of my dresser and climbed up.
-I was unable to tip the piece of furniture over with my weight, so I am confident that my children also cannot tip the dresser.
+I could not tip the piece of furniture over with my weight, so I am confident that my children also cannot tip the dresser.
 The same goes for all other unsecured furniture in my home.
-Anything that I could tip was secured to the wall because anything that a grown woman can tip could potentially crush a small child.
+Anything that I could tip was secured to the wall because anything that a grown woman could tip could potentially crush a small child.

 (As a side note on my refrigerator, even if one of my children somehow managed to tip the hulking appliance over, the top would crash into the adjacent counter, preventing the fridge from completely falling over and crushing a small child.
 In general, however, refrigerators can pose a tipping hazard, so be sure to secure the appliance to the floor or wall.)